PimentNoir/fadecandy/README.md

 Color Processing
 ----------------

-The Fadecandy firmware maintains a color lookup table with 256 8-bit entries for each of the three color channels.
-The input values to this LUT are the 8-bit colorspace as used in the framebuffer's 24-bit pixel values.
-The outputs are a 48-bit color which acts as the input for Fadecandy's dithering algorithm.
+Fadecandy internally represents colors with 16 bits of precision per channel, or 48 bits per pixel.
 Why 48-bit color?
-In combination with our dithering algorithm, this gives a lot more color resolution, especially near the low end of the brightness range where stair-stepping and color shift can be most apparent.
+In combination with our dithering algorithm, this gives a lot more color resolution.
+It's especially helpful near the low end of the brightness range, where stair-stepping and color *popping* artifacts can be most apparent.

 Each pixel goes through the following processing steps in Fadecandy: